Budhanilkantha Temple: Religious Significance

 The Hindu scriptures Bhagavata Purana, Vishnu Purana and the epics Ramayana and Mahabharata refer to Samudra manthan, which is directly related to the origin of Gosaikunda.
-According to legend the spring that feeds the pond in the Budanilkantha temple is connected to Gosaikunda which makes it to have a direct connection to the water source from Shiva.
-This is the reason why its name is dedicated to Shiva even though the statue is dedicated to Vishnu since the water pond on which the statue lies, has its source to Gosaikunda dedicated to Shiva which was the result of him drinking the poison and storing it in his throat resulting in him having blue throat.
+According to legend, the spring that feeds the pond in the Budanilkantha temple is connected to Gosaikunda, causing it to have a direct connection to the water source from Shiva.
+This is the reason why its name is dedicated to Shiva even though the statue is dedicated to Vishnu.